 Whenever you have an agreement between two parties to provide a service, function, or product, you should have a contract.
 Not only will this protect you and your organization, it will also aid in documenting a clear understanding of the agreement for both parties.
 Students are not permitted to enter into contracts or to sign contracts.
-Please stop by 201 Wilson Commons and speak with your advisor anytime a contract is needed for a program or event.
+Please speak with your primary advisor when a contract is or maybe needed for a program or event.

 The following are some specific DOs and DON’Ts to keep in mind:

-- Do use the Standard Engagement Agreement available from your advisor in Wilson Commons Student Activities
+- Do use the Standard Engagement Agreement available from your primary advisor

-- Do use the official W-9 tax form available from your advisor in Wilson Commons Student Activities
+- Do use the official W-9 tax form available from your primary advisor

-- Do consult with your advisor prior to contacting a performer, agent, or vendor
+- Do consult with your primary advisor prior to contacting a performer, agent, or vendor

 - Do identify yourself as a student when speaking with an agent, performer, or vendor, and be clear that you do not have the authority to enter into a contract.
 Refer the person to whom you are speaking to your advisor for follow up